sunpech/best-software-list/README.md

 A list of the best software for Mac, Windows, Ubuntu Linux, Android, Software Development, and web browser extensions.
 Whenever I do a fresh install of a new operating system, I'll go through this list and choose what to install.
 Unless otherwise noted, all software are free.

+## Hacktoberfest

+This is a nice fun project for beginners to make a contribution to a project.
+I will add an issue for something, if followed correctly, I will accept.
+Just follow the directions in the issue, which if you are familiar with markdown, should be able to complete easily.

 ## Sections

 * [macOS](#macos)